kehanlu/server-docker/README.md

 ### Change password

 The default password is set to `password` when building docker image.
 For security reason, setting up password in Dockerfile is not recommended.
-Please change the password before you start your project.
+Please change the password before you start to anything.

 ```shell
 # Run the container